luisgizirian/seven-segment-fpga-driver/README.md

 ## Status

+(**Dec 8**) VHDPlus plays well with Intel's Quartus II and as well as their own hardware and standards they appply to (i.e. CRUVI, PMOD). *Vidor 4000* is under the Arduino umbrella, so it out scopes VHDPlus support (as I read over their Discord [Get an invite at https://vhdplus.com/]).

+---

 (**Nov 29**) Managed to upload and run a design into the embedded FPGA by following this post (https://nerdhut.de/2020/08/17/arduino-mkr-vidor-4000-verilog-fpga-and-mcu-hello-world-tutorial/).
 We need to run some fixes now (either into design or physical wiring) to make our test smoothly work.

 Relevant links: